 For tenured and tenure-track faculty members looking to travel abroad for academic or creative activity Aspire offers the International Travel Program.
 The deadline is Bi-Monthly and the first of each month.
 Learn more.

-Faculty members and graduate students who plan to conduct psychology based research projects may apply for the Aspire Hollis Fund Competition.
+Faculty members and graduate students who plan to conduct psychology based research projects may apply for the Aspire Joseph and Marcella Hollis Award Competition.
 Proposals from any department may be submitted as long as the research is psychology based.
 The deadline for this fund is October 1, and April 1.
 Learn more.

 Aspire aims to support new tenure-track faculty members jumpstart their research and creative arts agenda.
-The Start-Up Program assists new faculty in purchasing supplies, research-related items, and to assist in travel by offering a one-time SEET grant.
+Alpha Support assists new faculty in purchasing supplies, research-related items, and to assist in travel by offering a one-time SEET grant.
 The deadline for this program is September 20.
 Learn more.

 Aspire offers research competitions for junior faculty to provide seed money for research findings that will lead to further support from external funding agencies.
 The Pre-Submission Review is due December 15 and the Final Submission Deadline is January 8.
 Learn more.